 OKYO Pharma Announces Custom Clearance of GMP Packaged OK-101 Drug to be Used in Phase 2 Clinical Trial for Treating Dry Eye Disease

-/EIN News/ -- LONDON and NEW YORK, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (LSE: OKYO; NASDAQ: OKYO), an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease (DED) to address the significant unmet need in this multi-billion-dollar market, today announced that its GMP packaged OK-101 drug to be used in the upcoming Phase 2, first-in-human, clinical trial in patients with DED, which was recently shipped from Europe, has cleared customs in the United States.
+LONDON and NEW YORK, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (OKYOOKYO, an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease (DED) to address the significant unmet need in this multi-billion-dollar market, today announced that its GMP packaged OK-101 drug to be used in the upcoming Phase 2, first-in-human, clinical trial in patients with DED, which was recently shipped from Europe, has cleared customs in the United States.

 OKYO is now in the process of having randomization codes generated for its double blinded placebo-controlled trial, along with other activities needed for initiating the trial, including authorization of those clinical sites planned for the Phase 2 clinical trial.
 Once these activities are completed, the drug for the study is planned to be shipped to those sites involved in the trial.
 OKYO is anticipating the first-patient-first visit in Q1 2023 and looking to release top-line data from this trial in Q4 2023.